 The Village of Richfield does not have a municipal garbage program and requires residents to contract with private waste haulers for garbage and recycling.
-The four licensed companies in the Village of Richfield are Waste Management, Advanced Disposal, Badgerland Disposal and GFL Solid Waste Midwest.
+The three licensed companies in the Village of Richfield are Waste Management, Badgerland Disposal and GFL Solid Waste Midwest.
 For additional information regarding our Recycling Center (PDF), including hours of operation and questions about accepted material, please contact Village Hall.

 Wisconsin’s electronics recycling law was signed in October 2009 as Act 50.
 The law establishes a statewide program, now called the E-Cycle Wisconsin program, to collect and recycle certain electronic devices.
 It is based on a product stewardship approach, which assigns primary responsibility for collection and recycling to the manufacturer.
 The law also bans certain electronics from Wisconsin landfills and incinerators after September 1, 2010.